 It is the fastest growing community in Macomb County.

 The City of New Baltimore was incorporated as a village in 1867 and as a City in 1931.
 New Baltimore is a home rule City with a strong Mayoral form of government.
 The Mayor's Office is an elected position with a two-year term.
 The City Clerk, Treasurer and City Council positions are elected positions each with a four-year term.

 Here you will find out about our municipal government including all services provided to our residents from all City departments.
 This is our improved website and we welcome the opportunity for community comments and/or suggestions.

-New Baltimore Assessing Department will be conducting re-appraisals of properties within the City during the spring, summer and fall of 2014.
+New Baltimore Assessing Department will be conducting re-appraisals of properties within the City during the spring and summer of 2015.
 The Assessing Department staff will be measuring the exterior of the buildings and taking pictures of the front and back of the structures.
 All staff will be carrying City identification.
 Property owners and residents can contact the Assessing Department with questions or concerns by calling 586-725-2151 ext.
 106. Thank you for your cooperation.